mdagois/gca/tools/printer/README.md

 ## Build instructions

+The build system for the printer simulator uses _make_ 4.0+.
+A Windows binary of _make_ is available [here](https://github.com/mdagois/gca/tree/main/tools/build).
+For other operating systems, use the available package manager to get it if it is not already installed.

-Use `make rom` to build a release version.
+Use the command `make rom` to build a release version.
-Use `make romd` to build a debug version.
+Use the command `make romd` to build a debug version.
 Check the makefile for additional information.

 The debug version emits logs in BGB for easier debugging.